The Rescue Ranch Foster Program

 - Puppies too young and/or immature to be adopted.

-- Pregant dogs and abandoned mothers with puppies.
+- Pregnant dogs and mothers with puppies.

 - Other special needs dogs.